 Californian weather is rarely to be sniffed at, but be mindful of the fact this northern city does not enjoy the year-round warmth of southern spots like San Diego.
 If you’re after some rays make sure you look at flights for the summer months.
 But San Francisco summers are still cooler than other Californian cities – perfect for exploring.

-There’s certainly plenty to see once you get there, including the iconic Golden Gate Bridge and a certain little island called Alcatraz.
+There’s certainly plenty to see once you get there, including the iconic Golden Gate Bridge and a certain island called Alcatraz.
 Head to Dolores Park on a nice day and hang out with spectacular views of the city, before seeking out some dinner at one of the city’s countless restaurants or the large Chinatown area.
-If you’re into your sports then be sure to check if there’s something on the calendar that tickles your fancy.
+If you’re into sports, then be sure to check if there’s something on the calendar that tickles your fancy.

 Cheapest time to fly to San Francisco